 This project is implemented on the ground by the Peruvian NGO, CIMA.

 We track seven impact areas across all of our projects, and each project also produces sustainable commodities.
-Below are the targets for 2021 for Cordillera Azul.
+Below are project’s impacts to date.

 Sustainable Development Goals

 Cordillera Azul helps to achieve a number of the UN Sustainable Development Goals: